“So, what do you do?”

 Still, it has been the hardest work of precision ever.
-I spent days debating with myself, and with a few merciful souls in my circle of family and friends, about the precise wording of a phrase or another.
-I woke up in the middle of the night, with a new idea, which I typed in a special document in my phone, only to discard it as silly the next morning.
+I spent days debating with myself, and with a few merciful souls in my circle of family and friends, about the precise wording of one phrase or another.
+I woke up in the middle of the night with a new idea, which I typed in a special document in my phone, only to discard it as silly the next morning.
 I revised and revised and revised and revised.

 Detour 2: Learning How Much Work There Was Still to Be Done